-If you’re wondering how many questions you need to include in your survey, the short answer is: as few as possible.
+If you’re wondering how many survey questions you need to include in your questionnaire, the short answer is: as few as possible.

 The quick and dirty guidelines for determining how many questions to use in a survey are: